RichardMoot/GrailLight/README.md

 ![screen shot of the interactive interface to the chart parser](parser.png)

+You can double-click on table row to apply a chart rule to this item.
+When there are multiple possibilities, a pop-up allows you to select the desired one (with `<Enter>`).
+You can undo a choice by pressing `<u>`.

 # User interface for manually annotating and correcting additional sentences

+The file `treebank_annotator.tcl` is another interface to the part-of-speech tagger and supertagger.
+Contrary to the `Supertag.tcl` script, this script is useful for manually annotating additional data, bootstrapping with the current output of the taggers, and manually correcting the errors, first of the part-of-speech tags, then of the supertags.

 # Going Further